-After giving effect to the sale of Units in this offering (assuming no Pre-Funded Warrant Units are sold in this offering and excluding the Shares issuable upon the exercise of the Warrants being offered in this offering) at the offering price of US\$ per Unit (\$ per Unit) (without deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of June 30, 2022 would have been \$ . or \$ per share.
+After giving effect to the sale of 4,878,048 Units in this offering (excluding the Warrant Shares issuable upon the exercise of the Warrants being offered in this offering) at the offering price of US\$1.23 per Unit (\$1.58 per Unit) (without deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of June 30, 2022 would have been \$19,717,038, or \$1.10 per share.
 The assumed offering price may not be the final price of the Offering and will be adjusted based on the actual initial public offering price and other terms of our initial public offering determined at pricing.
-This amount represents an immediate increase in net tangible book value of \$ share to our existing shareholders and an immediate dilution in net tangible book value of approximately \$ per share to new investors purchasing our Shares in this offering.
+This amount represents an immediate increase in net tangible book value of \$0.18 per share to our existing shareholders and an immediate dilution in net tangible book value of approximately \$0.48 per share to new investors purchasing our Shares in this offering.
 We determine dilution by subtracting the net tangible book value per share after the offering from the amount of cash that a new investor paid for a Unit.
-U.S. dollar amounts have been translated into Canadian dollars at a rate of US\$1.00 to \$1.2886, based on the June 30, 2022 daily average exchange rate as reported by the Bank of Canada, and have been provided solely for the convenience of the reader.
+U.S. dollar amounts have been translated into Canadian dollars at a rate of US\$1.00 to \$1.2886, and have been provided solely for the convenience of the reader.